johnno1962/InjectionIII/README.md

 ```
 In this case however the `MovieSwift.MovieRow.Props` type from the excellent
 `MovieSwift` SwiftUI  [example project](https://github.com/Dimillian/MovieSwiftUI)
 is too large to format but can be changed to be a class instead of a struct.
+More recent versions of SwiftTrace have the ability to register classes automatically
+if you opt-in using the "Method Tracing/Type Lookup" menu item.

 Finally, if you'd like to go directly to the file that defines a logged method, select the
 fully qualified method and use the service `Injection Goto` to open the file declaring